hfadams/pci/readme.md

 ## Methods

-Growth windows are defined based on the rate of change in chlorophyll-*a* concentration throughout the year after smoothing the annual time series for each lake using the Savitzky-Golay filter [(Savitzky and Golay, 1964)](https://pubs.acs.org/doi/10.1021/ac60214a047) and flagging optima in the smoothed data using the following functions:
+PCIs are defined based on the normalized rate of change in chlorophyll-*a* concentration throughout the year after smoothing the annual time series for each lake using the Savitzky-Golay filter [(Savitzky and Golay, 1964)](https://pubs.acs.org/doi/10.1021/ac60214a047) and flagging optima in the smoothed data using the following functions:

 * [scipy.signal savgol_filter](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.savgol_filter.html)
 * [scipy.signal find_peaks](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html#scipy.signal.find_peaks)